MaximeMalecot/Panama_API/README.md

 You'll see all emails that have been sent by the application.

 # Create Plan
-To create a plan linked to an actual Stripe plan, you can use the following command, however, make sure you have set your STRIPE_PK environment variable first.
+To create a plan linked to an actual Stripe plan, you can use the following command, however, make sure you have set your STRIPE_SK environment variable first.

 ```
 docker compose php php bin/console createSubPlan :planName :price